Health Tips

 4. Harvesting methods

-The plant has exceptional robustness, it grows in very difficult climatic conditions.
-Manuka is very resistant to humidity, drought, wind and frost.
+The plant is exceptionally hardy and grows in very harsh climatic conditions.
+Manuka is highly resistant to humidity, drought, wind, and frost.

-The flowering period is very short, it is effective from November to December.
-Weather conditions such as rain and wind should not impact the bees during this short period.
+The flowering period is very short, lasting from November to December.
+Weather conditions such as rain and wind must not affect the bees during this short period.

-In order to obtain honey rich in dihydroxyacetone, beekeepers must choose areas where Manukas grow.
+In order to obtain honey rich in dihydroxyacetone, beekeepers must choose areas where Manuka trees grow.
 Local beekeepers recommend one hectare of Manuka per hive.

-After harvest, Manuka honey is stored at a temperature of approximately 22 to 37°C for 12 to 22 months.
-This long storage period makes it possible to optimize the dihydroxyacetone conversion process and maximize the quantity of methylglyoxal.
+After harvesting, Manuka honey is stored at a temperature of approximately 22 to 37°C for 12 to 22 months.
+This long storage period optimizes the dihydroxyacetone conversion process and maximizes the amount of methylglyoxal.

 The health benefits of manuka honey